Migration to PyScaffold#

 only a few steps.
 We assume your project resides in the Git repository

 my_package with your Python modules.

 Since you surely don’t want to lose your Git history, we will just deploy a new scaffold in the same repository and move as well as change some files.
-But before you start, please make that your working tree is not dirty, i.e. all changes are committed and all important files are under version control.
+But before you start, please make sure that your working tree is not dirty, i.e. all changes are committed and all important files are under version control.

 Change into the parent folder of

 in order to deploy the new project structure in your repository.